-Muhammad Rizwan Mallick - Vice Chair
+Muhammad Rizwan Mallick - Chairman

 Mohammad Rizwan Mallick has been a US citizen since 2001 and has been a self-employed businessman since that time.
 He has been very active in community relations.
 Over the years he has served many different posts within the Pakistani-American Society and the Asian Federation.
 He has been a long serving member of the Police Commissioner Advisory Council and is currently very active within the Asian Community serving through the Philadelphia Police Asian American Advisory Committee.

 Brad Baldia received his BA in English and Biology from Bucknell University and a Masters in Public Health from Temple University.
 In 1995, Brad served as a White House Intern in the Office of Presidential Personnel.
 He is National Executive Director of the Federation of Philippine American Chambers of Commerce.
 In addition, he works extensively with Asian community organizations on a local and national level, such as the Philadelphia Mayor’s Commission on Asian American Affairs, PA Governor's Advisory Commission on Asian Pacific American Affairs and the National Association of Asian American Professionals (Brad was Founding-President of the Philadelphia chapter.
 He was elected in August, 2006 as Executive Vice President of NAAAP National; National President & Chairman in August, 2008 and was re-elected as National President & CEO in 2010).